Meet Halime Özdemir, Head of Communications for the UAL Alumni of Colour Committee.

 What made you want to get involved with the Alumni of Colour Association?

-I am looking forward to working with the Committee – it’s a fantastic platform to showcase talent and give a voice to its alumni.
-We are planning two really exciting upcoming events and we hope to get more people involved in the Association – not just alumni who have recently graduated, but also those who have been working for a while and have loads of experience – we want to them to join and get involved too.
+The Committee is a fantastic platform to showcase talent and give a voice to its alumni – not just alumni who have recently graduated, but also those who have been working for a while and have loads of experience – we want to them to join and get involved too.